cgruver-cajun-navy/cajun-navy-response-system/README.md

 __Question__: What is a disaster?

 __Answer__: A disaster is an event that significantly disrupts the normal operations for a locality.
 Now, the locality can be pretty narrow.
 For example, your basement...
 The washing machine overflows and your sump pump failed.
 That's a pretty significant disruption, but not one that is likely to require the attention of the Cajun Navy.
 So, let's define locality a bit more broadly.
 In our case, a locality represents a population on the order of a town, city, or one or more counties, which may span one or more States.
-This is, after all, the Cajun Navy.
-So, the examples will be US centric.
+For simplicity, the examples here will be US centric.

 __Domain Vocabulary__: A `Disaster` is an event that significantly disrupts the normal operations for a population on the order of a town, city, or one or more counties, which may span one or more States.
 In the case of this application, the `Disaster` is a flood.